RunestoneInteractive/httlads/_sources/WorldFacts/cs2_data_analysis.rst

 2. What are the top 20 countries by protecting minority investors' scores?
 3. What are the names and their starting a business score of the five ranked countries?

+**Lesson Feedback**

+.. poll:: LearningZone_measure_6_1_cs2
+    :option_1: Comfort Zone
+    :option_2: Learning Zone
+    :option_3: Panic Zone

+    During this lesson I was primarily in my...

+.. poll:: Time_measure_6_1_cs2
+    :option_1: Very little time
+    :option_2: A reasonable amount of time
+    :option_3: More time than is reasonable

+    Completing this lesson took...

+.. poll:: TaskValue_measure_6_1_cs2
+    :option_1: Don't seem worth learning
+    :option_2: May be worth learning
+    :option_3: Are definitely worth learning

+    Based on my own interests and needs, the things taught in this lesson...

+.. poll:: Expectancy_measure_6_1_cs2
+    :option_1: Definitely within reach
+    :option_2: Within reach if I try my hardest
+    :option_3: Out of reach no matter how hard I try

+    For me to master the things taught in this lesson feels...